GideonAmhaG/MERN-estate/README.md

    cd ..

 3. **Set up MongoDB:**
-   Ensure you have MongoDB installed and running.
-You can download it from mongodb.com.
+   Set up a MongoDB cluster on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and obtain your connection string.

 4. **Set up Firebase:**
    Create a Firebase project and obtain your Firebase configuration.